rizalmaulanaa/rizalmaulanaa.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

 The model mostly the same as Deep Residual U-Net, but on the bottleneck we added Dilated Block from Dilated LinkNet.
-The usage of Residual U-Net are for minimize the information loss on segmentation and Dilated Block are for bigger receptive field with minimum weights
+The usage of Residual U-Net are for minimize the information loss on segmentation and Dilated Block are for bigger receptive field with minimum weights.
+To see the code you can access [here](https://github.com/rizalmaulanaa/Dilated-Residual-U-Net).